Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Main Results

+Here $O(\cdot)$ hides a constant depending on $d$, $\alpha$, $\frac{2d}{\alpha p-d}$, $p$, $q$, $c_0$, $B$, $\omega$ and the surface area of $\cX$. } \end{theorem} A proof overview is provided in \ref{sec:thm-approx-overview}, with the proof provided in Appendix \ref{sec:appendix-proof-approx}.
+We remark that Theorem \ref{thm:approx} allows an arbitrary rescaling of $\tilde{M}$ and $\tilde{J}$, as only their product is relevant to the approximation error.
+This is more flexible than conventional approximation theories \citep{chen2021nonparametric,pmlr-v97-oono19a,nguyen2021sample}, where the network width and depth have to maintain a fixed ratio in terms of the desired approximation error.
+In Theorem \ref{thm:FQE}, we choose a configuration of $\tilde{M}$ and $\tilde{J}$ that leads to the optimal statistical rate via a bias-variance tradeoff argument.

-\paragraph{\textit{Sample Complexity Comparison}.} Given a pre-specified estimation error of policy value $\epsilon$, our algorithm requires a sample complexity of We next compare our result with \citet{nguyen2021sample}, which are the most similar to ours among existing work.
+\paragraph{\textit{Sample Complexity Comparison}.} Given a pre-specified estimation error of policy value $\epsilon$, our algorithm requires a sample complexity of We next compare our result with \citet{nguyen2021sample}, which among existing work is the most similar to ours.
+Specifically, we reprove our result with feed-forward ReLU network so as to be in the same setting as \citet{nguyen2021sample} (details in Theorem \ref{thm:FQE-relu} of Appendix \ref{sec:appendix-proof-FQE-relu}).

-Specifically, when the experience data are allowed to be reused, they show a sample complexity of As can be seen, our result is more efficient than theirs as long as $H^{1- \frac{D-d}{\alpha}} \leq \epsilon^{-1-\frac{D - d/2}{\alpha}}$.
+When the experience data are allowed to be reused, they show a sample complexity of As can be seen, our result is more efficient than theirs as long as $H^{1- \frac{D-d}{\alpha}} \leq \epsilon^{-1-\frac{D - d/2}{\alpha}}$.
 Such a requirement of the horizon can be satisfied in real applications, as $d \ll D$ and $\alpha$ is moderate.
-Note that even without considering the low dimensional structures, i.e., $d=D$, our result is still more efficient, as $\kappa$ is often substantially smaller than $\kappa_3$.
-Moreover, when the experience data are used just for one pass, they show a sample complexity of Our method is instantly more efficient.
+Note that even with no consideration for low-dimensional structures, i.e., $d=D$, our result is still more efficient, as $\kappa$ is often substantially smaller than $\kappa_3$.
+Moreover, when the experience data are used just for one pass, our method is instantly more efficient, as their sample complexity becomes